Cool things

 • Grammarly - Checking for spelling, grammar, and excess words.

-• AutoCorrect - Replacing text with formatted text to make it easier to find when finalising the document.
-E.g., Replacing (REF) with highlighted (REF).
+• AutoCorrect (Mac: Tools < AutoCorrect Options) - Replacing text with formatted text to make it easier to find when finalising the document.
+E.g., Replacing (REF) with highlighted and bolded (REF).
+To set this up:

 Research Rabbit is like Spotify for academic articles!
 You add a few that you are interested in, and it will use AI to make intelligent suggestions for other related articles.
 You can also use it to find works that cite a particular paper.